gate/gateapi-csharp/docs/AccountApi.md

 # **DeleteSTPGroupUsers**
 > List&lt;StpGroupUser&gt; DeleteSTPGroupUsers (long stpId, long userId)

-Delete the user in the STP group.
+Delete users from the STP user group

 - Only the main account that created this STP group is allowed to delete users from the STP user group - Deletion is limited to accounts under the current main account; cross-account deletion is not permitted